Blue Island Divers of Roatan

 Blue Island Divers is located on the north shore of Roatan in Sandy Bay.
 Being on the leeward side, we are given beautiful, calm waters with amazing visibility and low current which makes for an awesome dive viewing our pristine reef!
 We are located east of West End and dive the sites less frequented by other dive shops, which leads to less boat noise and traffic, you have the dive site to your self and you will see a more healthy, beautiful, pristine coral reef with an abundance of sea life.

-The Odyssey Wreck
+The Odyssey Shipwreck

 Outside the stern are marine stairs that connect its various levels and on its handrails live a huge quantity of hydroids that has found this to be the ideal place to grow.

 This is an impressive site with various levels and deep crevices for a diver to explore.
 A diver’s excitement starts from the moment they enter the water by discovering a beautiful swim thru located just below where the buoy attaches to the reef.
-If you drop down into the sandy crevice at 40 foot and follow it our to the reef wall, the swim thru exits at a depth of 60 feet with a shear descent below.
+If you drop down into the sandy crevice at 40 foot and follow it our to the reef wall, the swim thru exits at a depth of 60 feet (18 meters) with a shear descent below.
 The wall continues down to over 100 feet where it meets a sandy bottom.
-Following the wall to the east you will see a large coral outcropping laying at 80 feet along with magnificent examples of Leaf Coral throughout.
+Following the wall to the east you will see a large coral outcropping laying at 80 feet (24 meters) along with magnificent examples of Leaf Coral throughout.
 While heading west of the buoy a diver finds more of an open layout at 50 feet with sand patches and examples of pillar coral colonies.
 In the shallow areas of this site there are a variety of caverns that are quite reminiscent of where a bear might actually sleep, with one cavern being our favorite.

-2 Tank Dive Favorites
+2-Tank Dive Favorites